nredell/forecastML/README.md

 ## Roadmap

-The following steps outline the functionality that I'd like to add leading up to an eventual CRAN release.
+* The following outlines what I'd like to improve leading up to an eventual CRAN release.

-1. Thorough documentation including an `R` `pkgdown` site.

-2. Thorough testing with `R` package `testthat`.
+    1. Additional testing with `R` package `testthat`.

+* Long-term
+    1. At present, there isn't any direct support for adding features to the model training or forecasting datasets that fall somewhere between static and dynamic.
+For example, a day of the week feature is dynamic in that it changes through time, but its future values are always known--like a static feature.
+The best strategy for handling these types of features right now is to identify them as static in `create_lagged_df()` (type = 'train' or 'forecast') and then `lapply()` over the list of data.frames and apply any transformations.
+This approach would look approximately like `my_lagged_df <- lapply(my_lagged_df, function(x){x$weekday <- lubridate::wday(x$date); x})`.
+Note that the same transformation would have to occur on the forecasting dataset because static features are simply filled forward as they are expected to be constant values (dynamic values for static features are allowed to support this specific functionality.)